Ducasse de Mons

-The Ducasse de Mons, also commonly known as Doudou, is a popular festival that happens every year on Trinity Sunday (57 days after Easter) in the town of Mons in Belgium.

-The feast comprises two important parts: the procession, including the descent and the uprising of the Saint Waltrude's Shrine, as well as the combat named Lumeçon between Saint George and a dragon.
+The Ducasse de Mons, also commonly known as the Doudou, is a traditional folk festival held in Mons, Hainaut, Belgium, on Trinity Sunday (57 days after Easter).
+The feast comprises two important parts: the procession, including taking Saint Waltrude's shrine down from its altar and placing it on a dray, as well as the combat named Lumeçon between Saint George and a dragon.
 Since 2008, it is recognised as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.

 History

 The Ducasse de Mons or Doudou originates in the Middle Ages.
 Its origins are difficult to pin down exactly.
 It has been attested since the 13th century (the first known mention dates from 1248).
 It is a procession or ducasse with act of "circumambulation" around a religious symbol (e.g. a statue of the city's patron saint), in Latin circumambulatio or amburbium, which can be found in many religions and beliefs.

 A tenacious but erroneous legend connects the Ducasse to the plague.
 In 1349, because Mons was touched by a plague epidemic (the famous Black Death), the authorities decided to organise a procession with the shrine of Saint Waltrude, the city's patroness.
 The shrine was brought to Casteau (a little village located between Mons and Soignies that has been the location of SHAPE since 1967).
 At the same time, the shrine of Vincent Madelgarus (Waltrude's husband) that was based in Soignies was also taken to the same place.
 After this procession, the plague disappeared.
 The miracle was attributed to Saint Waudru and it was decided to repeat the procession every year.

 Through the following decades, what was originally a religious procession took on gradually a more worldly outlook.
 In 1352, the date was fixed on Trinity Sunday.
 After 1380, the fraternity of Saint George appeared in the procession, made up of members of the nobility, the city's mayor and aldermen.
 From 1440, the reconstitution of the combat between Saint George and a dragon took its place in the feast.
 The separation between the religious parts of the feast and the non religious began at this time.
 As the procession gradually acquired a more secular character, it became a social event in which all the city's constituents participate.